Carriage Horse Controversy Swirls After Fresh Allegations Of Abuse

 They’re demanding that the 12-year-old horse be released to live out her days on a farm, or sanctuary, after enduring of what they call abuse.
 Caroline Plank shared photos with Perez she says she took Sunday after she stumbled upon Michelle during a jog in Central Park.

 “It’s blatant abuse.
-It’s disgusting that we are letting this happen to a living feeling being,” Plank said.READ MORE: Long Beach Residents Fighting Construction Of New Pump Station Near Homes
+It’s disgusting that we are letting this happen to a living feeling being,” Plank said.READ MORE: GM Extends Recall To Cover All Chevy Bolts Due To Fire Risk

 Plank, along with protesters, say they’ve made numerous complaints to city agencies that have fallen on deaf ears.